Nasha-78/Nasha-78/README.md

 lm mostly afk or offtab so whisper if needed

 DNl if you're :
-- younger then 15
+- younger then 15(if youre turing 15 is okay to int)
-- rude with jokes
+- rude with jokes even the kys/die jokes
-- taking my alters as RP
+- taking my alters as RP or RP
-- darkshiper
+- openly darkshiper
 - obsessed with hating SKK or any ship
+- chuuya or flins self shipper

 boundaries
 - don't flirt or do sexual jokes unless close